Translate user interface files

 Enter the required information for the request.

 Field Description Request name Enter a name for the request.
 File type Select User Interface.
 Product name Select a product name.
 If you accessed DTS from within an LCS project, this field is automatically filled in and is read-only.
 Product version Select a product version.
 If you accessed DTS from within a LCS project, this field shows the default product version information from the project.
 However, you can select a different version.
-Target country/region Select the country or region where the translated file will be released.
-Translation source language, Translation target language Select the pair of languages to translate from and to.
+Translation source language, Translation target language Select the set of source and target languages to translate from and to.
+If your business requires that multiple target languages be translated for the same source language, you can select all of the target languages in one request.
+Select the target languages using the check box next to the language name.
+This saves time and allows you to track the status of all the target language translations in one request.
 The fields list all the languages that are supported for the selected product name and version.
 Language names that are shown in bold type are General Availability (GA) languages for Microsoft Dynamics products.
-Therefore, Microsoft-trained machine translation (MT) systems are available in those languages.
-In other words, the MT system is trained on the terminology for Microsoft Dynamics.
+This means that Microsoft-trained machine translation (MT) systems are available in those languages and the MT system is trained on the terminology for Microsoft Dynamics.
 For non-GA languages, the MT system uses the general domain training.